sachaheath/markdown-cv/index.md

 `2013`Teaching Assistant.
 Graduate course: Principles and Applications of Ecology.

-__University of California Cooperative Extension, , Division of Agriculture and Natural Resources.__
+__University of California Cooperative Extension, Division of Agriculture and Natural Resources.__

-`2016`Statistical Consultant to Farm Advisor for Field Crops and Pest Management.
+`2016`Statistical Consultant.
+Lab of Rachel F. Long, Farm Advisor for Field Crops and Pest Management.

 `2013`Lab Technician.
 Lab of Rachel F. Long, Farm Advisor for Field Crops and Pest Management.